temuts/quiz/README.md

 The website can be accessed on any browser by inputting the URL for the deployed site into the address bar.
 Once on the page, they will click "Start Quiz" and then be led to the first question.

 ## Usage
-Once the website can be accessed through the deployed site URL, the user will need to navigate over the red "Generate Password" button at the bottom of the text box.
+Once the website can be accessed through the deployed site URL, the user will need to initialize the quiz by clicking the purple "Start Quiz" button at the bottom of the text box.
 1. Click "Start Quiz"
 ![Start Button](./imgs/start-button.jpg)
 2. Select the correct answer from the listed options